bww/go-json/README.md

 # Go JSON

-This is a replacement JSON marshaler/encoder (but not unmarshaler/decoder) which supports the conditional exclusion of properties.
-It is based on the standard library JSON encoder.
+This is a replacement JSON marshaler/encoder which supports the conditional exclusion of properties.
+It is a modification of the standard library JSON encoder.

+You can use this package instead of the standard marshaler in cases where you want to control which properties are included in the marshaled result.

     import (
       "github.com/bww/json"